-Aces Jiu Jitsu History
+Aces Jiu Jitsu Club History (Our BJJ Lineage)

 The samurai clans of Japan developed Jiu-Jitsu, the “Gentle Art,” as a means to defeat opponents through the application of a variety of techniques, including striking, throwing and ground grappling.